-Each week, WFAS handles a steady stream of calls and emails from people throughout the country about farmed animals in distress.
+Each week, WFAS handles a steady stream of calls and emails from people throughout the country about farmed animals in need.
 We hear about chickens wandering NYC streets, baby chicks from “hatching projects,” neglected goats, abandoned rabbits, injured roosters, pigs about to be slaughtered, and on and on.
-No sanctuary, regardless of how large and well funded (we are neither), can take in all the animals in need.
+No sanctuary, regardless of how large, can take in all the animals in need.
 We stay at or close to capacity at all times.

 When WFAS is unable to welcome a new resident, we still strive to help.
 Our small staff stays quite busy networking with other rescues organizations, supporters, pre-approved adoptive homes, and individuals to find safe, loving homes.
-We frequently consult (at no cost) with individuals on how to advocate for animals at risk, and we provide referrals and helpful resources.
+We frequently consult (at no cost) with individuals on how to properly care for animals to assure they receive the best quality life possible.

 You can help us by adopting a farmed animal … by spreading the word about the need for loving, lifetime homes … or by supporting us financially so we can continue these essential adoption efforts.